e-nable/Service-Station/README.md

 This will run in a headless server through: Xvfb.

-Ubuntu install guide provided under project as installNotes.txt.
+Ubuntu install guide provided under installNotes.txt (https://github.com/e-nable/Service-Station/blob/master/installNotes.txt).

 Service-Station acts as the root or base directory for the web directory being served up.
 The provided PHP scripts assume e-NABLE-Assembler project is linked as [web-directory]/e-NABLE.
 Check installer notes for more details.